codepath/android_guides/Constructing-View-Layouts.md

 Most of what can be achieved in LinearLayout and RelativeLayout can be done in ConstraintLayout.
 However, learning the basics of LinearLayout and RelativeLayout is important before trying to understand how to use it with ConstraintLayout.
 The fundamental

 You may wish to walk through this [Google codelab](https://codelabs.developers.google.com/codelabs/constraint-layout/#0) to understand how to use ConstraintLayout works.
+See this [sample project](https://github.com/googlesamples/android-ConstraintLayoutExamples) as well.

 ## LinearLayout